 We love the innovative flavours, colours and classic French techniques that Chef Vicky Cheng carefully combines with a Hong Kong essence at VEA.
 Highlights include fresh seafood, such as tuna with Hokkaido uni and burnt cucumber jelly, wagyu with black garlic and gingko nut and condensed milk mochi.

-The plating here is sublimely on point too, with little quirks around every corner and beautiful colours to fulfill all your senses.
+The plating here is sublimely on point too, with little quirks around every corner and beautiful colours to fulfil all your senses.
 Be sure to book well in advance!

 VEA, 30F, The Wellington, 198 Wellington Street, Central, Hong Kong, p.
 2711 8639, 中環威靈頓街198號The Wellington 29至30樓